xrettle/WFGY/TensionUniverse/BlackHole/Q060_dynamic_data_structure_lower_bounds.md

 1. ComponentName: `DynamicTradeoffFunctional`

    * Type: functional
    * Minimal interface:

      * Inputs: `T_u`, `T_q`, `S_mem`, `I_req`, `C_model`
-     * Output: `Slack_dyn` (a nonnegative scalar)
+     * Output: `Slack_dyn` as a nonnegative scalar
    * Preconditions:

-     * Inputs must come from a coherent dynamic problem instance and data structure design in a fixed model.
+     * Inputs must come from a coherent dynamic problem instance and data structure design in a fixed model as prescribed by this encoding class.

 2. ComponentName: `OperationSequenceField_Descriptor`

    * Type: field
    * Minimal interface:

      * Inputs: abstract description of operation sets and constraints on sequence length.
-     * Output: `summary_ops`, a low-dimensional representation used to estimate `I_req` and to classify the dynamic problem.
+     * Output: `summary_ops`, a low dimensional representation used to estimate `I_req` and to classify the dynamic problem.
    * Preconditions:

      * Operation sets are finite and each operation has a clear specification of its effect on the underlying data.